-Exploration expenditures increased in fiscal 2019 as compared to fiscal 2018 reflecting the completion of the mine engineering design review by Nordmin and the related cost of developing the 2019 Elk Creek Feasibility Study, as well as costs incurred to develop the detailed engineering necessary to support the Air Permit application.
-Fiscal 2018 expenditures primarily related to the final wrap-up and issuance of the 2017 Feasibility Study and ongoing permitting and project advancement activities.
+Exploration expenditures decreased in fiscal 2021 as compared to fiscal 2020 reflecting work performed in 2020 to develop the detailed engineering necessary to support the successful Air Permit application.
+Fiscal 2021 expenditures primarily related to the ongoing personnel costs, as well as ongoing engineering and metallurgical projects and project advancement activities.

 Other operating expenses include investor relations, general office expenditures, stock and proxy expenditures and other miscellaneous costs.
-Costs increased in fiscal 2019 as compared to fiscal 2018 primarily due to primarily due to the expensing of previously deferred financing costs in conjunction with the release of the 2019 Elk Creek Feasibility Study, partially offset by declines in share-based compensation costs for board members reflecting the timing of Option issuances and the corresponding vesting periods.
+Costs increased in fiscal 2021 as compared to fiscal 2020 primarily due to increases in share-based compensation costs for board members reflecting the timing of Option issuances and the corresponding vesting periods, and increased exchange registration costs associated with the Nordmin Note and the Lind III Convertible Security.
+These costs were partially offset by a decrease in finance-related contract costs.